okatsn/TypstTemplates/cwa-project/README.md

 - Main document (`./apply.typ` or `./report.typ`) imports `chapters` and `information` materials, but no `contents/*`.
 - Chapter documents (`chapters/*`) import `contents/*`, and may import `src/*` only when necessary.
 - Contents (`contents/*`) should include no `src/*`, any formatting, layout or custom function.
 Let contents as pure text contents as possible **EXCEPT** figures, equations and citations.

+## Compile and combine

+There is no need to build the template for every page in typst from ground zero.
+Some pages may change year-by-year or require modifications in administrative procedures.
+Thus, there is no need to write them in typst.
+Please manage these documents by `dvc` (you have to convert them from WORD to PDF manually).

+The `dvc.yaml` is responsible for compile and combine the documents in order to export our final product for later procedures.
+See `deps` for what you should prepare as static pdf; if any of them had been changed by others, you have to export corresponding documents as dependencies, and then `dvc repro`.

+After `dvc repro`, you may need to manually convert the final pdf to WORD, because they accept only WORD.